fbpx

 The Spill and Artefacts Knobs allow Bass Rider to ignore low-level spill from other sources (for example, where the bass has been recorded using a mic when other instruments were playing at the same time and some of those sounds may have been recorded as well), while Artefacts adjusts how much the gain is affected by things like finger noise, or any other noise that may not be part of the actual recording.

-User Interface: Most Waves plugins are generally really simple as far as the interface goes, and the Bass Rider is definitely no exception since it only features the detect and ignore sections, and then you only have to play around with the output level and the range, but that’s really it and it works extremely well.
+User Interface: Most Waves plugins are generally really simple as far as the interface goes, and the Bass Rider is definitely no exception, featuring just the detect and ignore sections.
+Then you only have to play around with the output level and the range, but that’s really it and it works extremely well.

 Character: It’s a plugin designed to sound transparent and it doesn’t add any color or character to the bass, which is why you should then add a compressor plugin if you want to further affect its character.